Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 Doesn't seem familiar?
 Jump to the "Original" help about group assignments.

-In the Ultra Course View, you won't have a separate area for groups.
-Instead, instructors create group assignments where you can collaborate with other students.
-Your instructor may create groups or ask you to self-enroll for group assignments.
+Your instructors can create group assignments where you can collaborate with other students.
+Your instructor may create groups or ask you to join a group for group assignments.
 The workflow is the same for group tests.

 On the Course Content page, your group name is listed after the group assignment title.
 Your group members' names appear when you open an assignment and when you work on it.
-If Self-enroll to participate appears, select the link to choose a group.
-You won’t see the self-enroll group assignment on your Grades page until you join a group.
+If Join a group to participate appears, select the link to choose a group.
+You won't see the group assignment on your Grades page until you join a group.

 You can view a group assignment and you don't have to submit it.
 When you select View assessment, you can just view the group assignment or add some work.
 Not ready to submit?
 Select Save and Close in the panel.
 Your work on behalf of the group is saved and not submitted.
 If you or another group member previously started the group assignment, your work was saved.
 Select View assessment to resume working.